fermyon/developer/content/spin/v2/triggers.md

 ## Triggers and Components

 How events are specified depends on the type of trigger involved.
 For example, an [HTTP trigger](./http-trigger.md) is specified by the route it handles.
-A [Cron Trigger](./cron-trigger.md) is specified by elapsed time.
+A [Cron Trigger](#spin-cron-trigger) is specified by the schedule on which it runs.
 A [Redis trigger](./redis-trigger.md) is specified by the channel it monitors.
 A trigger always, however, has a `component` field, specifying the component that handles matching events.
 The `component` can be specified in two ways.

 ### Mapping a Trigger to a Named Component